stuwilmur/sim-eye/README.md

 # sim-eye
 A project for producing low-cost, easily-assembled simulation eyes for use in ophthalmology training.

-## Open a simple interface to produce gores from exampl images or by uploading image files
+## Open a simple interface to produce gores from example images or by uploading image files
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/stuwilmur/sim-eye/HEAD?urlpath=voila%2Frender%2FInterface.ipynb)

 ## Open a Jupyter Notebook to produce gores and try out the code yourself